sg-crest A Singapore Government Agency Website

 • Order the child or young person to stay in a place of safety or a place of temporary care and protection for a specified period of time.

-The judge may also order the child or young person and their parent or guardian to attend counselling, psychotherapy or any other assessment, programme or treatment.
-If such an order is made, the parent or guardian may be required to enter into a bond to comply with the order.
+The judge may also order the child or young person and the parent or guardian of that child or young person, to attend counselling, psychotherapy or any other assessment, programme or treatment.
+If such an order is made, the parents or guardian may be required to enter into a bond to comply with the order.

 Enhanced care and protection order (ECPO)